-Typical assignments in the 60-hour clinical experience include working with an individual or small group of children, assisting the teacher with routine classroom tasks, reading to children, and assisting students with in-class assignments.
+Typical assignments in the 60-hour clinical experience include working with an individual or small group of children, assisting the teacher with routine classroom tasks, reading to children, and assisting students with inclass assignments.
 At the end of the clinical experience, cooperating teachers submit signed logs of the Pre-Education students' hours in the field as well as evaluation forms and recommendations.
 Faculty members who teach EE3302 Inclusive Early Childhood Curriculum and Assessment or ED3105 Introduction to Inclusive Education include this input in determining grades for the course.
-Pre-Education students' academic records are reviewed by the Teacher Education Admission Coordinator after the course is completed and, if all criteria are met, students are formally accepted into the School of Education.
+Pre-Education students' academic records are reviewed by the teacher education student admissions and assessment coordinator after the course is completed and, if all criteria are met, students are formally accepted into the School of Education.
 This allows candidates to move forward in their programs and take the more advanced professional courses.
 Note: Teacher Education transfer students should apply for the 60-hour experience in their first semester at GCU, so they will be able to complete this experience in their second semester.

-The 90-hour field experience is a requirement in ED4213 Co-Planning and Co-Teaching for Inclusive Education and occurs near the end of program and is the last pedagogical (methods) course to be completed before full time clinical practice.
-The application for fall 90-hour placements is due by March 1 and for spring 90-hour placements by October 1.
+The 90-hour clinical practice experience is a requirement in ED4213 Co-Planning & Co-Teaching for Inclusive Education and occurs near the end of program and is the last pedagogical (methods) course to be completed before full time clinical practice.
+(Note: Beginning Fall 2018, the first semester of clinical practice will increase from 90 to 175 hours.)
+The application for fall 90-hour placements is due by March 1 and for spring 90hour placements by October 1.
 The 90-hour field experience allows teacher candidates to integrate all they have learned in their coursework in the preparation and teaching lessons.
 A GCU clinical supervisor and a carefully selected cooperating teacher work with the candidates to support their preparation for clinical practice responsibilities.
 The first part of the field experience is used by teacher candidates to develop their expertise and gain some confidence in their teaching abilities.
 The GCU clinical supervisor observes candidates' teaching after the fifth lesson.
 After the observation, the clinical supervisor, candidate and cooperating teacher confer and identify areas of strength and areas needing attention during the final days of the field experience.

 The evaluation of the 90-hour experience is based on the log of hours verified by the cooperating teacher, an early teaching observation and final report by the cooperating teacher, and the assessment of teaching made by the clinical supervisor.
-This evaluation includes a recommendation regarding readiness for full time clinical practice.
+This evaluation includes a recommendation regarding readiness for full-time clinical practice.
 If at the point the teaching evaluation is done the cooperating teacher and clinical supervisor identify significant weaknesses, they work with the candidate to troubleshoot the issues and a second clinical supervisor is assigned to evaluate a subsequent lesson taught by the candidate.
 The criteria for the grade for ED4213 includes but is not limited to coursework, the input from the cooperating teacher, the log of hours, and the clinical supervisor's evaluation of the candidate's teaching.

-A fifteen-week full-time clinical practice is the final component of the teacher education program.
+A 15-week full-time clinical practice is the final component of the teacher education program.
 Because time is needed to set up appropriate placements, the application for Clinical Practice is made at the same time as the application for the 90-hour field experience.
-Both applications are due by March 1 for fall 90-hour placements and the following spring Clinical Practice and by October 1 for spring 90hour placements and the following fall Clinical Practice.
+Both applications are due by March 1 for fall 90-hour placements and the following spring Clinical Practice and by October 1 for spring 90-hour placements and the following fall Clinical Practice.
 Although the application is made "early," final decisions regarding placements are not made until after grades, Praxis II results, and recommendations are submitted at the end of the semester before Clinical Practice.